 2. Hydrated Masons Lime: ASTM C207, Type S.

 3. Aggregate: ASTM C144; clean, sharp sand free of loam, silt soluble salts and vegetable matter.
 Aggregate shall conform to the following size gradations: Sieve Size Percent Passing No.

 4 100 No. 8 100 No. 16 85 - 95 No. 30 40 - 60 No. 50 15 - 20 No. 100 1 - 5 4.
 Water: Clean and free of deleterious amounts of oil, acid, alkalis and organic matter.

 A. Proportions for Granite Pointing: Mix/proportions for aggregate color and texture should close= ly match historic.
 1. Portland Cement:

 B. Mixing Procedures: (see also 04100-03-S for additional guidance)

 1. Measure materials by volume or equivalent weight.

 2. Do not measure by shovel.
 Use known measure.

-3. Mix ingredients in clean mechanical batcher for 3-5
+3. Mix ingredients in clean mechanical batcher for 3-5 minutes.

 4. Let mortar sit for 20 minutes prior to use to allow for initial shrinkage.
 Use mortar within 1=AB hours of initial mixing.